shahsdharmil/Web-Programming/README.md

 - Write a PHP script to create a database StudentDB.
 - Write a PHP script to list all the databases available in mysql.
 - Write a PHP script to list all the tables available in a particular database.
+- Write a PHP script to create a table student(Enroll_no,name,age,marks) in the database StudentDB.